 No more than about 25% of the course is assessed through formal end of year examinations.

-Our forensic students will be trained in vibrant and modern facilities where you will learn key skills in brand-new purpose-built laboratories and at our Crime Scene House -a unique facility where you will learn how to process major crime scenes.
+Forensic Biology students are trained in vibrant and modern facilities where you will learn key skills in brand-new purpose-built laboratories and at our Crime Scene Training Facility, a unique facility where you will learn how to process major crime scenes.